richardvlas/MLOps-DVC-Azure-Blob-Strorage/README.md

 We will use the Azure storage set up in the previous step.
 Run the command

 ```
-dvc remote add -d myremote azure://<your-container-name>/<optional-path>"
+dvc remote add -d myremote azure://<your-container-name>/<optional-path>
 ```

-and replace "<your-container-name>" with the name of your Blob container and "<optional-path>" with an optional path to a virtual directory in your bucket if you have any.
+and replace `<your-container-name>` with the name of your Blob container and `<optional-path>` with an optional path to a virtual directory in your bucket if you have any.

 To authenticate with the remote storage run the following command: